leilaicruz/swc-git-lecture-notes/presentation-intro.md

 # **What** is version control?
 ---

+## *Controlling the versions*
 - Keeping track of changes in a systematic way.
     - having access to previous versions
-    - to know what was done
+    - in code: to know precisely which lines where changed in the code
+    - being able to come back to any working version

 ---